 Initiatives to Reduce CO₂ Emissions

-Going forward, we will continue to pursue the goal of environmentally friendly distribution, both by applying existing initiatives horizontally across our operations and by embracing the challenge of pioneering new improvements.
+In addition to working to further expand our trial introduction next year, we will continue to pursue the goal of environmentally friendly distribution, including by embracing the challenge of pioneering new improvements.

 Initiatives to reduce packaging material use